Gujan-Mestras: Geography

-Neighbourhing communes
+Neighbouring communes

 Gujan-Mestras is surrounded by three communes.
 It is west of Le Teich, east of La Teste-de-Buch and north of Sanguinet.

 Transports

 The TER Nouvelle-Aquitaine from Arcachon to Bordeaux has two stops in Gujan-Mestras (respectively named La Hume and Gujan-Mestras).
 The city is otherwise served by lines 4 to 7 of the Baïa bus network, the local public transport system of the Arcachon Bay which links the Dune of Pilat to Facture-Biganos.
 Nearest airport is Bordeaux–Mérignac Airport, around 50 km away.